department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/additional-info.md

 title: Additional info
 draft: true
 ---
-# Additional info
+# Contextual help

-<p class="va-introtext">Sometimes, an input or information is so nuanced that it has labels or requirements that some users don't fully understand.</p>
+<p class="va-introtext">In cases where a Veteran input can have large or complicated impact on outcomes we use the contextual help to locate expanded guidance next to the relevant part of the form.</p>

-## What is Additional info
+## What is contextual help?
-The additional info pattern is a context specific interaction where we provide users with relevant information that helps gain about the decision they are about to make.
-This information is hidden beneath a quasi-accordion-like interaction because it isn’t necessary for the majority of users and would impede the primary action on the page.
+Most VA forms have a large amount of instructional text that tries to make VA processes, or the requirements of the application process clear.
+Unfortunately they are frequently several pages of tiny type that the person has to read and retain.
+Much of it may not even be relevant to that specific person’s situation.
+We use the `Additional info` component to situate plain language help at the point of the process where it is most relevant.
+For example, a group of three inputs that make sense in a particular order, and the middle one has some nuance to it.

+The help is triggered by clicking on a uniquly styled text link with a plain languge hook.
+The helper text is revealed with a sliding drawer type animation (like the accordion) and is typically 1-3 short paragraphs.
+Shorter is better, and references to static content pages is encouraged when the situation is complicated.

 ## Example

-The following example depicts how to use additional info to describe a medical condition if the user is unsure what to call it.
+The following example depicts how to use contextual help to describe a medical condition if the user is unsure what to call it.

 ![image](/images/additional-info-closed.png)
 _Closed state (default)_